shassen14/gpt_the_office/README.md

 - [ ] add readme in data
 - [ ] add readme in models
 - [ ] Instead of print statements, use logging library
-- [ ] Things are getting more serious. name cfg files with context
 - [ ] argparse to overwrite some variables.
 Main one is to resume or start